Homeowners sue @properties, top broker Leigh Marcus over alleged squatter

 @properties' Leigh Marcus and Rick Sobin with 1922 West Grace Street (YouTube/Leigh Marcus, Facebook, Google Maps)

-Not only did Bijal Shah and Uma Bansal not find a deal after briefly declining to offer a buyer’s agent commission for their $2.2 million North Center listing.
-They say their real estate broker then brought an alleged serial squatter into the home and failed to tell the homeowners he also represented the renter, according to a lawsuit filed last week.
+First, Bijal Shah and Uma Bansal did not find a deal after briefly declining to offer a buyer’s agent commission for their $2.2 million North Center listing.
+Then, they say, their real estate broker brought an alleged serial squatter into the home and failed to tell the homeowners he also represented the renter, according to a lawsuit filed last week.

 Shah and Bansal’s home wasn’t selling, so they decided in May to list it for rent with the help of their broker, @properties’ Leigh Marcus and his team, which ranked as Cook County’s third-largest broker by sales volume last year.